sigma-cool911/GIS-Automation-and-Projects/README.md

 ### 🌿 BNG Habitat Automation
 Automates the classification of habitats using QGIS models based on SOP and code tables.

-### 🌳 Tree Health
+### 🌳 Tree Hazard Management
-Field-validated interpretation of tree health using 30cm imagery and span-level QC insights.
+Interpretation of tree health using satellite imagery and QC insights.

 ### ☁️ Cloud Polygon Image Download
 QGIS model to auto-download and process cloud-covered imagery areas.